-After moving away, though, my routine has changed.
-Now, that I’m living in an apartment building that doesn’t recycle, I’m finding it a lot harder to be earth-conscious.
+If you live in a community that doesn’t recycle, you might find it challenging to be earth-conscious.
 But it’s not impossible.
 If you’re trying to find ways to live a more sustainable lifestyle, take a look at these tips and suggestions for how to recycle when you live in an apartment that doesn’t offer the service.

 The most thorough way to begin recycling everything you can is to set up your own recycling system.
 This can be a drawn-out process, so take a look at these steps to get started:

 - First, go online to find the recycling center nearest to you.
 The website Earth911 has an easy search feature where you can find the recycling centers that are closest to your apartment building.
-Once you’ve found a recycling center, ask them for information on which items they will accept.
+Once you’ve found a recycling center, ask them for information on which items they’ll accept.

 - Set up a recycling system in your home.
 For people with a good amount of storage space in their apartment, this can be as easy as putting a couple of bins in the front closet.
-But if you have a small apartment, there are ways you can store recyclables as well.
-I consolidated some of my kitchen items to make an extra couple of drawers available, where I put papers, cans and bottles.
-I separate the items into reusable, linen grocery store bags so I can simply lift them out of the drawers when I’m ready to go.
+But if you have a small apartment, there are ways you can store recyclables, as well.
+Consolidate some of your kitchen items to make an extra couple of drawers available, where you can put papers, cans and bottles.
+Separate the items into reusable, linen grocery store bags so you can simply lift them out of the drawers when your ready to go.

 Several states have grocery stores with aluminum can buy-back recycling systems set up, which makes recycling them a cinch.
 These machines generally only accept aluminum soda cans (so no soup or vegetable cans), and they can pay from 5 to 10 cents for each can.

 It might sound a little out of the ordinary, but recycling water is very important and can be pretty easy.
-Growing up when Denver, there was in a bad drought for a few years, which meant that the city put water usage limitations on its residents to help conserve.
+For instance, you could use the pasta water from dinner or melted ice in a cooler to water the garden.

 In general, humans waste a lot of valuable water doing day-to-day activities like brushing teeth and washing dishes, so try to reduce the amount of water you’re using by keeping the faucet off until you need it, and try to think of creative ways to recycle water instead of just washing it down the drain.